Eigenstate Thermalization in the Two-Site SYK and SYK Chain Models

-In such cases we say ETH is \textit{loosely} satisfied.
-As long as the off diagonal matrix elements are one or more orders of magnitude smaller than the diagonal elements we don't get significant deviations from thermal average values in generic times and we can assume that thermalization is obtained in the system.
+In such cases, we say that ETH is \textit{approximately} satisfied.
+As long as the off-diagonal matrix elements are one or more orders of magnitude smaller than the diagonal elements, significant deviations from the thermal average values do not occur during typical times, allowing us to assume that thermalization is achieved in the system.

-The other point about the conditions of ETH is for inequality \eqref{DEEbar} which requires the quantum fluctuation of energy be much smaller than quantum average energy.
-This inequality is used in the proof of ETH to demonstrate Eq. \eqref{result11} for the diagoanl matrix elements.
-If one can check satisfaction of Eq. \eqref{result11} directly, one does not need to check the validity of inequality \eqref{DEEbar}.
-This is what we do in Sec. \ref{NumericalChecks}.
-We directly check Eq. \eqref{result11} both for single realization of the SYK chain model and for the ensemble averaged theory and show our results there.
+Another point concerning the conditions of ETH is inequality \eqref{DEEbar}, which requires the quantum fluctuation of energy to be much smaller than the quantum average energy.
+This inequality is used in the proof of ETH to demonstrate Eq. \eqref{result11} for the diagonal matrix elements.
+If one can directly check the satisfaction of Eq. \eqref{result11}, the validity of inequality \eqref{DEEbar} does not need to be verified.
+This is what I do in Secs. \ref{NumericalChecks-Single}-\ref{NumericalChecks-Ensemble}.
+I directly check Eq. \eqref{result11} both for single realizations of the SYK chain and two-site SYK models and for the ensemble-averaged theories and present the results there.

-\subsection{SYK Chain model}
+\subsection{SYK Chain Model}

-SYK chain model \cite{Gu2017} is a generalization of the original SYK model \cite{Kitaev2015, Maldacena2016}.
-We first briefly overview the original SYK model and then describe the SYK chain model in this subsection.
+The SYK chain model \cite{Gu2017} is a generalization of the original SYK model \cite{Kitaev2015, Maldacena2016}.
+In this subsection, I first provide a brief overview of the original SYK model and then describe the SYK chain model.